JohnCartel/gitlab_graphviz/content/en/docs/attr-types/color.md

 The specification for the RGB and RGBA formats are the format strings used by `sscanf` to scan the color value.
 Thus, these values have the form "#RGB" or "#RGBA", where R, G, B, and A each consist of 2 hexadecimal digits, and can be separated by whitespace.
+As of Graphviz 9.0.0, RGB components can also be given as 1 hexadecimal digit.
+These are each doubled to form 2-digit components, similar to shorthand HTML colors.
 HSV colors have the form of 3 or (as of Graphviz 8.0.1) 4 numbers between 0 and 1, separated by whitespace or commas.

 String-valued color specifications are case-insensitive and interpreted in the context of the current color scheme, as specified by the